refinedev/refine/documentation/docs/api-reference/mantine/introduction/index.md

 ### Auth Pages

 Auth pages are designed to be used as the pages of the authentication flow of the application.
 They offer an out of the box solution for the login, register, forgot password and reset password pages by leveraging the authentication hooks of Refine.
-Auth page components are built on top of basic Mantine components such as [`<TextInput>`](https://v5.mantine.dev/core/text-input/) and [`<Card>`](https://v5.mantine.dev/core/card/) etc.
+Auth page components are built on top of basic Mantine components such as [`<TextInput />`](https://v5.mantine.dev/core/text-input/) and [`<Card />`](https://v5.mantine.dev/core/card/) etc.

 The list of types of auth pages that are available in the UI integrations are: